open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

   processing a request.
 Histogram measurements are aggregated to explicit bucket histograms by default.

-*Note* The asynchronous varieties of counter and up down counter assume that the registered callback is observing the cumulative sum.
+**Note**: The asynchronous varieties of counter and up down counter assume that the registered callback is observing the cumulative sum.
 For example, if you register an asynchronous counter whose callback records bytes sent over a network, it must record the cumulative sum of all bytes sent over the network,